Talks2Bots/wastwrites/_posts/2025-08-14-the-ledger.md

 ## Letting It Hold

-She stood until the bus pulled away and the lilies thinned in the air.
+ Mia stood until the bus pulled away and the lilies thinned in the air.
 Then she went back upstairs.

 Inside, her apartment had the same furniture in the same places.
-She stared at the marble and felt the ache seize her limbs, a sharp pain that slowly released its grasp.
+She felt the ache seize her limbs, a sharp pain that slowly released its grasp.

 She removed the tape from the top of Josh’s penny jar.
 The marble was there.
 The world held.
 She let it.